Blog

 Exploring the differences between JIT and SCIM, how they function, and how to choose which one to support.

-JIT and SCIM are both user provisioning strategies which automate account creation.
-And while they might seem similar (they both provision user accounts from an identity provider to an app), they are designed for different use cases.
+Just-In-Time provisioning (JIT) and System for Cross-domain Identity Management (SCIM) are both user provisioning strategies that automate account creation and management.
+And while they might seem similar they are designed for different use cases.

 What is SCIM?

-SCIM (System for Cross-domain Identity Management) is an open standard for automating the exchange of user identity information between different systems, typically an Identity Provider (IdP) and a Service Provider (SP).
+SCIM (System for Cross-domain Identity Management) provisioning is an open standard for automating the exchange of user identity information between different systems, typically an identity provider (IdP) and a service provider (i.e. your app).

-It defines a standard schema to represent user and group identities and RESTful endpoints for communication.
-The standardized format ensures that your app (the service provider) and the IdP understand and interpret user data in the same way.
+SCIM uses Directory Providers to manage all aspects of a user throughout their lifecycle from creating and updating user accounts to deleting them when the user is de-provisioned, and defines a standard schema to represent user and group identities and RESTful endpoints for communication.
+The standardized format ensures that your app and the IdP understand and interpret user data in the same way.

 How SCIM provisioning works